erodola/bigram-nes/vanilla/README.md

 ![gen](./gen.gif)

-This is a minimal name generator designed to demonstrate the capabilities of a simple bigram-based model running natively on the NES.
+A minimal name generator showcasing a simple bigram model running natively on the NES.

-This version is intended as a lightweight proof of concept.
-The code is not optimized, and serves primarily to validate the feasibility of running generative logic on NES hardware.
+This lightweight proof of concept isn't optimized, but demonstrates the feasibility of generative logic on NES hardware.
+More advanced models may be possible; an open area for future exploration!

-While this implementation is minimal, it's likely that larger and more capable models could also be made to run on the NES; this remains an open area for future exploration.

 ## 🛠️ Building